Measurement Errors in R: Propagation of uncertainty

-The TSM is a flexible method of propagation of uncertainty that can offer different degrees of approximation given different sets of assumptions.
-The most common and well-known form of TSM is a first-order TSM assuming normality, linearity and independence.
-In the following, we will provide a short description.
+The TSM is a flexible and simple method of propagation of uncertainty that offers a good degree of approximation in most cases.
+In the following, we will provide a brief description.
 A full derivation, discussion and examples can be found in \citet{Arras:1998}.

 Mathematically, an indirect measurement is obtained as a function of \(n\) direct or indirect measurements, \(Y = f(X_1, ..., X_n)\), where the distribution of \(X_n\) is unknown \emph{a priori}.
 Usually, the sources of random variability are many, independent and probably unknown as well.
 Thus, the central limit theorem establishes that an addition of a sufficiently large number of random variables tends to a normal distribution.
 As a result, the \strong{first assumption} states that \(X_n\) are normally distributed.